danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 b'{"user": {"id": 12, "username": "daniel", "email": "", "first_name": "", "last_name": ""}, "message": "How are you doing"}'
 {% endhighlight %}

-Open up a new terminal and run the websocket file.
-You should be able to see new messages as they come in ***REAL TIME***.
-You can run more instances of the websocket file and they should all print incoming messages in their terminals.
+Open up a new terminal, run the websocket file and send more messages from the chat UI.
+You should still be able to see the new messages.

 Nice work!
-Now there's only one thing left sending the messages directly to the user.
+Now there's only one thing left and that's sending the messages directly to the user.

 ### Where is the websocket?

 The websockets are included in the core `uwsgi` python object.
 First of all install `uWSGI` if you haven't already.

 {% highlight python %}